 What is vestibular hyposensitivityIN BRIEF

 Vestibular hyposensitivity is when a person receives less information from their vestibular system.
-The vestibular system is a part of our body that helps us maintain balance and know where we are in space.
-It's responsible for telling you whether you're standing, sitting or moving.
-Balance, standing upright, feeling and understanding movements can be more difficult.
-Autistic people have hypersensitivities or hyposensitivities more often, but people without any particular developmental diagnosis can also have these conditions.
+This system is a part of the body that helps maintain balance and know where we are in space.
+It's responsible for informing us whether we are standing, sitting, or moving.
+Therefore, balance, standing upright, perceiving, and understanding movements can be more challenging.
+Autistic people more frequently experience hypersensitivities or hyposensitivities related to their senses, but anyone, even without a specific diagnosis, can also experience this difference.

 Vestibular hyposensitivity is a decrease in sensitivity of the vestibular system.
-This system is located in the inner ear and is responsible for the sensation of movement and balance.
-A person with hyposensitivity may therefore have problems with balance, staying upright or perceiving certain movements.
+This system, located in the inner ear, is responsible for the sensation of movement and balance.
+A person with hyposensitivity may therefore experience balance problems, have difficulty staying upright, or perceiving certain movements.

 Going furtherWHAT IS VESTIBULAR SYSTEM?

-The vestibular system is a part of the body that helps us to maintain balance, to know where we are in space and whether we are standing, sitting or moving.
+The vestibular system is a part of the body that helps us maintain balance, know where we are in space, and whether we are standing, sitting, or moving.

-It's located in the inner ear, and consists of three semicircular canals and a sac-like structure called the utricle and saccule.
-These canals and sacs are filled with a special liquid that moves when people move.
+It's located in the inner ear and consists of three semicircular canals as well as two structures called the utricle and saccule.
+These canals and structures are filled with a special fluid that moves when we move.

-When someone moves, jumps or spins, the fluid inside these canals and sacs also moves.
-The fluid's movements send signals to the brain, telling it that the body is in motion.
+When someone moves, jumps, or spins, the fluid inside these canals and structures also moves.
+The fluid's movements send signals to the brain to indicate that the body is in motion.

-With this information, the brain can adjust balance and posture.
-For example, if a person tilts their head backwards, the fluid in the canals will move and send a signal to their brain, telling it to straighten your body to keep it in balance.
+With this information, the brain adjusts balance and posture.
+For example, if a person tilts their head backward, the fluid in the canals will move and send a signal to their brain, instructing their body to straighten up to maintain balance.

 The vestibular system is therefore very important in helping us to remain stable and not fall when moving.
 It works closely with the eyes and muscles to enable walking, running, jumping and all kinds of movement.